Sadly, tourism can be one of the main contributors to animal cruelty.

-Animal welfare concerns the health of an animal’s physical and mental state.
-At Intrepid, we believe that an animal’s welfare should be measured against the Five Freedoms – universally accepted pillars established to protect animals living under human control.
-These are:
+We believe animal welfare should be measured against the Five Domains – universally accepted pillars established to protect animals living under human control.

 We accept that the welfare of wild animals is compromised in captivity, and captivity is only acceptable when it is in the animal’s best interests and the highest possible standards of care are given to that creature.